NOV 21, 2020

 Each screening is projected on the latest equipment with a pristine sound system.

-Each film is under 30 minutes and curated into three screening blocks.
+Each film is under 30 minutes and curated into two screening blocks.

 Thank you to our sponsors